Nataliaprins/volatility_forecaster/README.md

 ### 3. Example code:

-Use the examples in "examples" folder for interacting correctly with the API.
+Use the examples in "examples" folder for interacting correctly with the package.